 Precisely when and at what point these lucrative contracts will be put out to competition rather than just being awarded to the incumbent operator is as yet unclear.

 The explanation for the government’s keenness for early changes is its apparent desire to make timetable revisions that remove many of the competing services that have been created under franchising, along with the allowed open access services.
 These are seen as wasting capacity on lines where it is at a premium, and ultimately adding costs to the public purse.

 One example is the East Coast Main Line where four franchise operators compete with two open access companies for the same passengers, with another planning to join the fray.

-Competition was one of the key reasons for privatising the railways in the first place, with the likes of Thatcher and Major promising that it would mean better train services.
+Competition was one of the key reasons for privatising the railways in the first place, with John Major promising that it would mean better train services.
 But the present government seems to have now accepted that head-to-head competition of the sort existing on the East Coast Main Line is actually inefficient and increases costs, something which the rail unions have argued for a very long time.